Trump lawyer seeks to halt quick review of materials in FBI raid

 At a hearing in the U.S. District Court in Manhattan, Joanna Hendon, a lawyer for Trump, said the president had “acute” and “weighty” interests at stake.

-Tom McKay, a federal prosecutor, stressed that the president does not deserve special treatment, and that his interest in attorney-client privilege was “no different” from anyone else’s.

-Friday’s hearing was scheduled after Cohen’s lawyers applied the prior evening for the first chance to decide which documents were relevant to Mueller’s investigation.

-Cohen is seeking a temporary restraining order regarding the searches of his home and office, a Justice Department spokesman said earlier on Friday.
+Cohen is seeking a temporary restraining order regarding searches of Cohen’s home and office by FBI agents on Monday, a Justice Department spokesman said earlier on Friday.

 Such an order would be sought to stop the government from using seized materials, according to a person familiar with the investigation.

-Reporting by Karen Freifeld; Writing by Makini Brice; Editing by Frances Kerry and Susan Thomas
+Reporting by Anthony Lin; Editing by Susan Thomas